 - Climb 10 steps in under 30 seconds comfortably

 - Rise to stand from a chair without using your hands or arms (repeated at least 12 times in 30 seconds)

 Do you meet the average?
 Or do you exceed it?
 Tweet us and let us know @focus__training.

 If you’re keen to help motivate clients of all ages, speak to us about our range of Personal Trainer courses.
 Whether you’re just starting out and plan to be a Gym Instructor, working with different clients on the gym floor… or already qualified and ready to specialise as an Older Adult Fitness coach, there’s a course coming to a venue near you.

 Determine whether you’ve got what it takes.
 Personal trainers need a wide range of skills!
 Of course, you will have a passion for fitness and an understanding of what the job a personal trainer involves.
 But in order to cut it, you will also have to be analytical, patient, persistent, organised, a good motivator and, most importantly, a great listener.
-Courses relating to this blog post the moves that prove you’re fit for your age include our personal trainer courses, gym instructor courses, exercise referral courses and the ever popular sports massage courses.
+Check out our other courses to help you become the best PT ever! personal trainer courses, gym instructor courses, exercise referral courses and the ever-popular sports massage courses.

 You do not have to have the look of a bodybuilder to be a personal trainer, but you need to definitely lead a healthy lifestyle to be a great role model for the clients of yours.
 All our courses are actually intended to provide you with the essential tools to become a fully certified fitness professional.
 Checkout via our home page you are able to find personal trainer courses.